Canon SX420 vs Ricoh GR

 It is notable that the SX420 offers wifi support, while the GR does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the GR has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GR was succeeded by the Ricoh GR II.
+Both the SX420 and the GR have been discontinued, but can regularly be found used on eBay.
+The GR was replaced by the Ricoh GR II, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what conclusions can be drawn?
 Is the Canon SX420 better than the Ricoh GR or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.